Dfam-consortium/DisCoord/README.md

-DisCooord : A tool for validating and fixing sequence coordinates in FASTA or Stockholm files
+DisCoord : A tool for validating and fixing sequence coordinates in FASTA or Stockholm files

 # Overview